sdsmnc221/ex-nihilo/TEST.md

     });
     ```

   - The test component: [PlaceHolder component](src/sharedUI/PlaceHolder/__test.js), a basic dumb component.
-We don't use the [real PlaceHolder component](src/sharedUI/PlaceHolder/index.js) though, because for testing purpose we would need to use these two little friends witch will cause build conflicts.
+We don't use the [real PlaceHolder component](src/sharedUI/PlaceHolder/index.js) though, because for testing purposes we would need to use these two little friends from the `styled-components` family which will cause build conflicts.

     ```javascript
     import styled, { css } from 'styled-components/native';